michmattera/newline-alebrije/README.md

 Those two colors were chosen based on the Day Of The Death.

-The main colors in fact of that day are orange/purple/black.
+The main colors in fact of that day are orange/purple/black/dark blue .

- I choose orange as the main color because I wanted to represent that day and at the same time because is the color that is more represent Mexico and <em>"The day of the death".</em>
+ I choose orange as the main color because I wanted to represent that day and at the same time because is the color that is more represented in Mexico and <em>"The day of the death".</em>

  The 2nd of November is celebrated all over the world but especially in Mexico.

-The last color used was a darker white the #FAF9F5 used for the background of all the pages and the contrast on the dark theme.
+Another color used was a darker white the #FAF9F5 used for the background of all the pages and the contrast on the dark theme.

+The last color used was #E9E8E5 named = Narvik, used just on the botton in the text-side.
+Just to give the user a better UX experience , this color was chosen hovering over #FAF9F5, to not contrast too much the original color.

 ### Typography
 The typography was chosen with google fonts.